Insomnia Treatment in San Diego

 Insomnia Treatment in La Jolla Recovery

 CBT: The goal of Cognitive Behavioral Therapy for Insomnia at La Jolla Recovery is to change your behaviors and thoughts to help you sleep.
 People with insomnia disorder may associate the bed and bedroom with wakeful activities or worry about getting sleep.
 Our therapy helps you start to associate the bed and bedroom with positive thoughts of sleep.
 You will learn to only get in bed when you are sleepy and to only sleep in the bedroom, avoiding reading, using your laptop, or looking at your cell phone or tablet in bed.

-We will make sure that you get out of bed and leave the bedroom if you are not able to sleep.
+We will make sure that you get out of bed and leave the bedroom if you cannot sleep.
 You will gradually spend more time in bed as your sleep improves.
 CBT also helps you change the way you think about sleep.
 For instance, you will learn to recognize negative thoughts you have about sleep (such as fears about missed sleep and the belief that sleep has gone of your control) and replace them with positive ones.

 Nowadays, cognitive-behavioral therapy (CBT) is a standard treatment for primary insomnia, in association with pharmacological therapy.
 CBT presents an advantage over pharmacological treatment: the low risk of side effects and the long-term maintenance of sleep pattern improvement.
 It is a focal and direct type of therapy in which patients play an active role.

 Cognitive restructuring: This is mainly based on cognitive symptoms that can cause or perpetuate insomnia.
-Cognitive restructuring works on concerns, thoughts, false attitudes, irrational beliefs about sleep and amplification of its consequences, false ideas about the causes of insomnia and disbelief about sleep induction practices and about their own capacity to sleep.
-The goal is to make patients abandon the symptoms of insomnia, by reminding them that the way in which events are thought about or judged determines the way that individuals regard them.
+Cognitive restructuring works on concerns, thoughts, false attitudes, irrational beliefs about sleep and amplification of its consequences, false ideas about the causes of insomnia, and disbelief about sleep induction practices and about their capacity to sleep.
+The goal is to make patients abandon the symptoms of insomnia by reminding them that the way in which events are thought about or judged determines the way that individuals regard them.
 Other experiential therapies are highly supportive of our treatment for compounding and results.